dailydotdev/docs/docs/key-features/community-picks.md

 Community Picks are articles that are added to the daily.dev feed by our community members.
 These articles can be from nearly any website / online publication, not just from our 400+ sources.

 ### How can I spot a community pick?
-On a card in the feed there is always an icon showing the source in the top left.
+On a card in the feed, there is always an icon showing the source in the top left.

 ![screenshot showing the community picks icon on the top left of a card](https://daily-now-res.cloudinary.com/image/upload/v1657719351/cp-1-icon_qhynlc.png)